• Skip to primary navigation

 If doing so, start on step 4.
 Sauté or slow cook the applesauce, only adding lemon juice and cinnamon to it, omitting the water completely.

-• Or just grab a spoon and dig in!
+Or you can just grab a spoon and dig in!

 📖 Recipe